Etosha National Park

 Visitors wishing to enter Etosha or any of the other Namibian national parks are issued with a permit at the main gate for the number of days required.
 The appropriate fees must be paid before leaving, usually at a separate reception building, often located in a rest camp.
 The permits are valid for 24 hours after issue rather than per day.
 Visitors must ensure that they vacate the park before the gates close at sundown, or for those staying within the perimeter, are back inside the relevant rest camp.

-I`ve divided this section on Etosha National park into three sections: The West covers etc, Centre (*) and East etc Each page features additional images and information which will hopefully be of interest to anyone planning to visit.* There is also a summary of the park`s individual waterholes, with several of the most productive etc* Due to the volume of material, a some of the content may appear on more than one page.
+I`ve divided Etosha National Park into three sections: The West covers the previously restricted western section of the park including Dolomite Rest Camp, the Centre takes in the west end of the main Etosha Salt Pan and along its south shore, from Okaukuejo to Halali.
+The East section takes in the waterholes between Halali and Namutoni, Fischer`s Pan and the road north from the latter rest camp to Andoni and the Nehale Lya Mpingana Gate at the Park`s northeast corner.
+Each of these sections feature additional images and information which will hopefully be of interest to anyone planning a visit.
+There is also a summary of the park`s individual waterholes, with several of the most productive covered in more detail on a dedicated page.
+Due to the volume of material, a some of the content may appear on more than one page.

 Dolomite Rest Camp